reshufflehq/reshuffle-twilio-connector/README.md

 #### Connector events

 ##### new messages
-This event is fired when new messages are delivered to <twilioNumber>.
+This event is fired when new messages are delivered to a `<twilioNumber>`.

 For setting up webhooks in Twilio:
 - go to https://www.twilio.com/console/phone-numbers/incoming